An offline test is a type of assessment that learner takes offline and whose score is recorded on Teamie.

 1. On the Materials listing page, click View Records next to the offline test in list view.

-You will also see View Records button in card view and offline test's expanded view.
+You can also see View Records button in card view and offline test's expanded view.

-Accessing View Records page of an offline test from its card view.
+Accessing View Records page of an offline test from card view.

 Accessing View Records page of an offline test from its expanded view.

-2. Click + Add Evidence next to the each learner to add evidence.
+2. On the View Records page, click + Add Evidence next to the learner for which you wish to add evidence.

-Here is a complete list of files which you can upload from your local system as an evidence to each learner's work and then grade their work on Teamie accordingly.
+Following is the list of files which you can upload from your local system as an evidence to each learner's work and then grade their work on Teamie accordingly: